-This paper reports on the impact that increasing the charring range to 300C has on the morphology of the wheat, barley, rye and oat and the isotopic consequence of a higher charring temperature.
+This paper reports on the impact that increasing the charring range to 300C has on the morphology of bread wheat, hulled barley, rye and oat and the isotopic consequence of a higher charring temperature.
 The 215-260C charring window advocated by Nitsch et al. (2015) as the optimal range from which to select isotopic samples is based on temperatures which experimentally produce well preserved and identifiable grains of their studied species; some species are difficult to separate visually when charred above 260C (Charles et al. 2015).
 The relevance of this cut-off will be explored for the expanded range of taxa as there may be no isotopic reason for discounting grains charred above this threshold.

 This study aimed to investigate three questions.
 Firstly, what are the morphological indicators of charring for bread wheat, hulled barley, rye and oat, at a range of temperatures and durations (215-300°C, 4-24 hours) and how can these be used to help select samples suitable for isotopic analysis?
 Secondly, what is the effect of charring on the δ13C and δ15N values of these crops under these conditions?
 And thirdly, can the changes in isotopic ratios be compensated for by using charring offsets for the four species at different temperature range combinations?